SaharMK22/SaharMK22/README.md

 ## Glad to have you here!

 I'm Sahar Mohsenzadeh Karimi, but feel free to call me Sahar 👋.
-I'm a PhD student in Atmospheric Science and Meteorology at the University of Arizona, specializing in developing innovative tools for climate risk assessment to tackle environmental challenges.
+I'm a PhD student in Atmospheric Science and Meteorology at the University of Arizona, specializing in developing tools for climate risk assessment to tackle environmental challenges.

 Feel free to reach out: